wolfSSL/wolfHSM/examples/README.md

 ### Posix TCP server and client
 This example spawns a wolfHSM client and server, both in their own thread, and runs the client-side unit tests against the server.

+### Posix SHM server and client
+This example spawns a wolfHSM client and server, both in their own thread, and runs the client-side unit tests against the server.

 ### Building
 To build the client and the server examples, wolfHSM must be configured and built along side wolfSSL.